-The Public Service Commission will conduct the advertisement for the Chair or Deputy Chair through the Government website and advertisement in the provincial and/or national papers.
+The advertisement for the Chair or Deputy Chair will be posted through the Government website, advertisement in the provincial and/or national papers and online job boards.
 The ad will run prominently in the Careers and Business sections to draw as much interest as possible from those with experience in the workers compensation system, in working with committees related to injury and accident prevention, disability and insurance plans, law, insurance, safety and the corporate sector.

 Screening will be conducted by the Selection Committee to ensure the Committee is focused on the most promising and qualified candidates.
-All background and reference checks will be conducted by the Public Service Commission.
+All background and reference checks will be conducted by the recruitment agency.